gitosaurusrex/lab-to-hub/README.md

 ## Scripts Overview
 The files `01__generate-gitlab-lists.sh` and `02__clone-scrub-import-client-repos.sh` are bash scripts that can be executed from your git bash terminal.
-These scripts perform the work of pulling repositories out of GitLab, undoing submodules, and migrating the repos into GitHub.
+These scripts perform the work of pulling repositories out of GitLab, prepping them, and migrating the repos into GitHub.

 ## Script "01" Overview
 ### Usage